Truck Accident Lawyer Embraced And Celebrated By Gwinnett’s Local Community

 How Truck Drivers Cause Truck Accidents

-Truck drivers can cause truck accidents in several ways, including reckless driving, fatigue, driving while under the influence, improper cargo loading, lack of training, and more.
+Heavy vehicle drivers can cause truck accidents in several ways, including reckless driving, fatigue, driving while under the influence, improper cargo loading, lack of training, and more.

-Truck drivers will engage in reckless driving by speeding, cutting other drivers off, and failing to check their blind spots.
+semi-truck drivers will engage in reckless driving by speeding, cutting other drivers off, and failing to check their blind spots.
 This is even more dangerous because trucks need additional time to maneuver their vehicles safely.
 Speeding, in particular, cuts down the additional time that they need.

 Truck drivers are motorists that are prone to fatigue on the road.
 They can spend a minimum of 10 hours on the road.
 If you factor in traffic congestion, that is additional time for the driver to fall asleep at any moment.
 Driving while tired can lead to several dangerous truck accidents.

-Ironically, truck drivers can experience the same side effects of drowsy driving when they drive under the influence.
+Ironically, 18-wheeler drivers can experience the same side effects of drowsy driving when they drive under the influence.
 To help them stay awake, truck drivers will take illegal substances and alcohol before hitting the road.

-The way that truck drivers speed on the road can cause the cargo to spill over into the road.
+The way that 18-wheeler drivers speed on the road can cause the cargo to spill over into the road.
 Sometimes the truck driver is responsible for the way the cargo is secured, and other times the trucking company is responsible.

 How Trucking Companies Cause Truck Accidents

-Next to the truck drivers, trucking companies are another liable party for truck accidents.
+Next to the drivers, trucking companies are another liable party for truck accidents.
 Trucking companies can cause truck accidents with poor truck maintenance, failure to conduct drug testing, negligent hiring, overloaded cargo, failing to uphold federal regulations, and more.

 Trucking companies must ensure that each truck is safe before it is back on the road.
 Truck parts are worn down, which increases the chances of a truck accident.
 Worn-down tires, in particular, can blow out and cause a truck to crash.